Buy U.S. Stocks Today? Graham Thinks You're Nuts

 So there you have it.
 One company passes the screen.
 And I'm still not going to bite.

 From my perspective, then, if you're adding significantly to U.S. stock risk in May of 2017, you're merely speculating that Amazon (NASDAQ:AMZN) can only go higher.
 You're probably betting that Facebook (NASDAQ:FB) and Google/Alphabet (NASDAQ:GOOG) (NASDAQ:GOOGL) have forged a new economic paradigm where credit cycles, business cycles and margin debt deleveraging are irrelevant.
-You're likely gambling on the erroneous notion that ultra-low interest rates are synonymous with permanent bear market hibernation, as though the four ultra-low interest rate bears between 1935 and 1955 did not occur.
+You're likely gambling on the erroneous notion that ultra-low interest rates are synonymous with permanent bear market hibernation as though the four ultra-low interest rate bears between 1935 and 1955 did not occur.
 What you're not doing?
 You're not investing intelligently the way that Benjamin Graham believed that you could.

 Perhaps Graham's old school selection methods no longer apply.
 According to the American Association of Individual Investors (AAII), the 10-year results for Graham's defensive stock screen annualize at 8.5%.
 The S&P 500 with reinvested dividends?
 6.8%.